 Start early and stay out late

-Most photographers would agree that the best times to take pictures are early morning and sunset time.
-Plan your day discordantly and your chances for finding really good lighting will increase.
+Most photographers would agree that the best times to take pictures are early morning and sunset.
+Plan your day accordingly and your chances for finding really good lighting will increase.

 My visit to Toronto was at the end of winter, beginning of spring.
-The hours of daylight were short, also I knew it would be cold and cloudy most days.
-So, I bundled up, grabbed my camera and tripod and of I went to photograph the city.
+The hours of daylight were short and I knew it would be cold and cloudy most days so I bundled up, grabbed my camera and tripod and off I went to photograph the city.